ivalace/ivalace.github.io/content/hoard/writing-within-limits/writing-within-limits.md

 order = 6
 +++

-Bite sized words for pocket dimensions.
+*Bite sized words for pocket dimensions.*

+---

 ## Character Dialogue

-The Gremlin Guarantee: learn my NPCs in 50 characters or less.
+*The Gremlin Guarantee: learn my NPCs in 50 characters or less.*

 ### Xeton
 - Ah, so you're the rats who crept into my woods.
 - I suppose even rats are useful as bait.